-- To the best of your knowledge, is any of the concrete reinforced with mesh or rebar?
+- To the best of your knowledge, how deep is the concrete?
+Is any of the concrete reinforced with mesh or rebar?

 - Where is the concrete area located?
 Is it easy to access with equipment?

-Generally speaking, general contractors and most subcontractors will need to be licensed before performing any demolition or construction work.
-However, the procedure varies by state and municipality, so do your research on local licensing laws.
+In most cases, general contractors and most subcontractors will need to be licensed before performing any demolition or construction work, including concrete removal.

-The contractors you speak with should be aware of the local requirements and be up to code, but check with your local department to confirm with them that is the case.
+The contractors you speak with should be aware of local licensing laws and be up to code, but check with your local department to confirm with them that is the case.